brettz9/atyourcommand/README.md

 # Likely to-dos

+1. Complete i18n (convert one-off.html to Jamilih and access locale on contentScriptOptions as self.options.locale; this will also facilitate dynamic population of stored commands)
 1. Opinion piece on great importance of data ownership and decoupling of local or remote data from applications (also discuss need for return to (user-approved) `globalStorage` for application independence and potential use in websites adopting